NewsLocal News

 Posted

-TULSA, Okla. — The U.S. Department of Justice is finally investigating what happened in the Greenwood district more than 100 years ago.
+TULSA, Okla. — The U.S. Department of Justice is investigating what happened in the Greenwood district more than 100 years ago.

-The attorney Damario Solomon-Simmons, representing the two remaining survivors of the Tulsa race massacre, called it a historic moment.
+The attorney Damario Solomon-Simmons, who represents the two remaining survivors of the Tulsa race massacre, called it a historic moment.
+He said the Department of Justice met with survivors and descendants for 48 hours.

-Solomon-Simmons said the Department of Justice met with survivors and descendants for 48 hours.
 In a news conference on Oct.
 17, he said it was made clear to the DOJ that those affected wanted justice and accountability.

 race massacre descendant